hlilab/hlilab.github.io/_pages/software.md

 These include [samtools][sw-samtools], [BWA][sw-bwa], [minimap2][sw-minimap2] and [hifiasm][sw-hifiasm],
 with each cited for 1000+ times *per year*.
 We also explore a variety of algorithms related to variant calling, gene annotation, pangenome analysis, full-text indexing and evolution.
-Most of our software packages work years after their initial publications and they are often well received.
+Most of our software packages work years after their initial publications and are often well received.

 ### Software